mmayla/egypt-banks-scraper/README.md

 ```

 `getExchangeRates` takes 3 arguments:
-  - banks array: list of banks names to get its exchange rates
+  - banks array: list of banks codes to get its exchange rates
   - currencies array: list of currencies iso code to get from the banks
   - callback function: called when finished with the signature (err, data)